$0 Maine Adoption Quick-Start Checklist

 Home study (if not waived) $2,000 – $4,000

-If the case becomes contested — the other biological parent doesn't consent, or TPR proceedings are required — legal costs increase substantially and an attorney becomes necessary.
+If the case becomes contested — the other biological parent doesn't consent, or TPR proceedings are required — legal costs increase substantially and an attorney is strongly advised.

 Kinship adoption from OCFS is similar to foster care adoption in cost structure.
 The home study conversion (from foster license to adoptive home) is covered, and the $2,000 non-recurring expense reimbursement applies.
 Most kinship adopters from OCFS pay little or nothing.

-Kinship adoption without OCFS involvement — where a grandparent or relative adopts informally cared-for child — involves court filing fees and potentially attorney costs for consent or TPR proceedings.
-If birth parents cooperate, costs are similar to stepparent adoption: $500 to $2,500.
-If they don't, attorney fees for contested TPR proceedings can reach $5,000 to $10,000.
+Kinship adoption without OCFS involvement — where a grandparent or relative adopts an informally cared-for child — involves court filing fees and potentially attorney costs for consent or TPR proceedings.
+For a private relative adoption, a practical planning range for attorney, study, filing, and fingerprint components is $1,600 to $7,000.
+Contested TPR work can increase the total.

 Ways to Reduce Adoption Costs

 Federal Adoption Tax Credit.
-A dollar-for-dollar tax credit — exceeding $15,000 per eligible child in 2025 — applies to qualified adoption expenses.
+A dollar-for-dollar tax credit — estimated at over $15,000 per eligible child in 2025 — applies to qualified adoption expenses.
 This is a credit, not a deduction, meaning it directly reduces your federal tax liability.
-For children with special needs adopted from foster care, the full credit may be available even if your actual expenses were lower.
+Confirm current eligibility and special-needs rules with a tax professional.

 Employer Benefits.
 Maine employers including Unum offer up to $25,000 in adoption assistance and paid bonding leave.
 IDEXX Laboratories also provides financial support and bonding time.
 Check with your HR department before assuming no benefit exists — many employers added adoption benefits in recent years without widely advertising them.